On the spectrum of quasi-periodic Schr\"odinger operators on $\mathbb{Z}^d$ with $C^2$-cosine type potentials: Introduction

 for the Rellich children $E_{n+1,>}>E_{n+1,<}$ resolved from a double resonant region of a Rellich function $E_n$ via a Cauchy interlacing argument and the classical eigenvalue separation lemma for one-dimensional Schr\"odinger operators (c.f. \cite{FSW90}).

-They emphasized two crucial benefits of this uniform local separation.
-First, this separation guarantees that different Rellich curves cannot resonate with one another, which enables the induction to proceed on each single Rellich function.
-The second important consequence of the separation is that the size of gap from it is sufficiently large to remain open throughout the inductive procedure, which yields Cantor spectrum.

-In our opinions, this uniform local separation is necessary for Cantor spectrum but not for localization.
+Forman-VandenBoom \cite{FV21} emphasized two crucial benefits of the above uniform local separation property: {``First, this separation guarantees that different Rellich curves cannot resonate with one another, which enables the induction to proceed on each single Rellich function.
+The second important consequence of the separation is that the size of gap from it is sufficiently large to remain open throughout the inductive procedure, which yields Cantor spectrum.''} { Obviously, the uniform local separation is necessary for Cantor spectrum.
 Since Cantor spectrum is not a generic phenomenon in the multi-dimensional case (c.f.
 Bourgain \cite{Bou05}), one may not hope such uniform local separation still holds in higher dimensions.
-In fact, the two-monotonicity interval structure and Morse condition of Rellich functions do enable the induction and give an upper bound estimate of the measure of bad phases in the proof of localization.
-In our induction, we establish the Morse condition and two-monotonicity interval structure of Rellich functions as in \cite{FV21}, however, we allow a Rellich function may resonate with another one (called its Rellich brother, c.f. \textbf{Type} \ref{t3}) in the vertical direction (i.e., gap collapsed).
-Noticing that this type of resonance (from different curves) is caused by a double resonance of a single Rellich curve in a previous scale (c.f.
-Lemma \ref{Ta}), we return to the largest scale where the double resonance happens to settle down this case and show the next generation of Rellich functions maintain the inductive structure.
-In addition, in their paper \cite{FV21}, the construction of regular sets when establishing Green's function decay (c.f.
-Lemma 5.7) and the bootstrapped Green's function decay in appendix seem to depend heavily on the one-dimensional interval structure, which are not totally obvious in higher dimensions where we offer new proofs (resp., c.f.
-Appendix \ref{chouti}, Theorem \ref{rep}).
+However, we will show that without the uniform local separation, the iteration procedure still works and the two-monotonicity interval structure and Morse condition of Rellich functions are enough for the iteration and localization.} In our induction, we establish the Morse condition and two-monotonicity interval structure of Rellich functions as in \cite{FV21}, however, we allow a Rellich function may resonate with another one (called its Rellich brother, c.f. \textbf{Type} \ref{t3}) in the vertical direction (i.e., gap collapsed). {Noticing that this type of resonance (from different curves) is caused by a double resonance of a single Rellich curve in a previous scale (c.f.
+Lemma \ref{Ta}), we consider the scale $m$ when the resonance first appears and carefully show the next generation (scale $n+1$) of Rellich functions maintains the inductive structure (c.f.
+Remark \ref{xin}).
+The main technical point is the ``multi-scale interlacing argument'' (Proposition \ref{mul}), where we extend Forman-VandenBoom's interlacing argument to a new context.}